Trauma and PTSD Counselling

 - Anger issues

-This is not a comprehensive list of symptoms, nor does experiencing any of these necessarily mean that you have unresolved trauma.
+This list is not a comprehensive one of symptoms, nor does the experience of any of these mean you have unresolved trauma.

 Note: Whilst we will do our best to assist you, we rely on our clients’ full commitment to and participation in the treatment process to optimise results.
 Although some of our therapists work with people presenting with trauma, no guarantees of any outcomes can be made.